 - Borough wide alarm registration and tracking, click HERE to download a new form.

-The Community Policing Division consists of the following personnel:
+The Community Policing Division is commanded by Capt.
+Brian LaRosa and consists of the following personnel:

 |Sgt.
 Brian Metzler||Community Policing Supervisor / Public Information Officer / Class 1 Officer Liaison||201-564-6143|